-by Cubie Davis King, PhD.
+By Cubie Davis King, PhD.

-According to Ginni Rometty, CEO of IBM, formal assessments and managers surveys being used today are not very accurate.
+According to Ginni Rometty, CEO of IBM, formal assessments and manager surveys being used today are not very accurate.
 She posits that by better understanding data patterns and adjacent skills, IBM AI is better able to zero in on an individual’s strengths.

 She says that manager surveys or formal assessments are too subjective and believes managers can infer and be more accurate using data.

 AI is now being used to understand the individual better than the HR person or manager could alone.
-AI finds the patterns in the data, so results are not based on hypothesis and suppositions.
+AI finds the patterns in the data, so results are not based on hypotheses and suppositions.

 With a better understanding of an employee’s real strengths, the formal assessment, using AI technology, will play a major role in career planning and talent retention well into the future.
 Through data analysis, we get a better picture of employees from many facets of their work life.

 Formal assessments using AI technology are another way leading companies are using predictive analytics to assist them with redesigning their workforce for the future.